alavanQA/alavanqa.github.io/README.md

 alavanQA website will be served at: `http://localhost:8080/` (port may vary)

-**Hot Reload**: the website is automatically rebuilt via HotReload feature after saving the changes.
+**Hot Reload**: the website is automatically rebuilt via HotReload feature after code changes are saved in the IDE.

 _Note: if you are using VS Studio, simply press `Ctrl+k s`_